Control-C

 In many command-line interface environments, control+C is used to abort the current task and regain user control.
-It is a special sequence that causes the operating system to send a signal to the active program.
-Usually the signal causes it to end, but the program may "catch" it and do something else, typically returning control to the user.

 In graphical environments

 Larry Tesler created the concept of cut, copy, paste, and undo for human-computer interaction while working at Xerox PARC to control text editing.
 During the development of the Macintosh it was decided that the cut, paste, copy and undo would be used frequently and assigned them to the ⌘-Z (Undo), ⌘-X (Cut), ⌘-C (Copy), and ⌘-V (Paste).
 The four letters are all located together at the left end of the bottom row of the standard QWERTY keyboard.
-IBM and early versions of windows used a different set of keys as part of IBM Common User Access.
-Later versions of Windows adopted the shortcuts using Control instead of the Command key.
+IBM and early versions of Windows used a different set of keys as part of IBM Common User Access.
+Later, Windows adopted the shortcuts using Control instead of the Command key, as the usual keyboard of IBM PC has no Command key.

 In command-line environments

 Control+C was part of various Digital Equipment operating systems, including TOPS-10 and TOPS-20.
 Its popularity as an abort command was adopted by other systems including Unix.
 Later systems that copied it include CP/M, DOS and Windows.
 In POSIX systems, the sequence causes the active program to receive SIGINT, the interruption signal.
 If the program does not specify how to handle this condition, the program is terminated.
-Typically a program that does handle a SIGINT will still terminate itself, or at least terminate the task running inside it.
+Typically a program that does handle a SIGINT will still terminate itself, or at least terminate a task running inside it.